RohanAlexander/telling_stories_with_data/_book/98-assessment.md

   - Include the DOI of your replication in your paper and a link to the GitHub repo that underpins your paper.
   - The discussion should include three or four sub-sections that each focus on a point you find interesting, and there should be another sub-section on the weaknesses of your paper and next steps for your paper.
   - In the discussion section, and any other relevant section, please be sure to discuss ethics and bias, with reference to relevant literature.
   - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
-Pitch it at an educated, but non-specialist, audience
+Pitch it at an educated, but non-specialist, audience.
   - Use appendices for supporting, but not critical, material.
   - Code should be entirely reproducible, well-documented, and readable.
 - Submit a PDF of your paper.